Heidi Bednarchuk, C.N.S.

 - Tracks weight and nutrition

-- Recipes, photo timeline and weekly motivation
+- Includes recipes, photo timeline and weekly motivation

 - Syncs with FitBit

-- Provides quick access to user forums on a wide variety of topics related to bariatric surgery (Because some forums are user-led, keep in mind that the information may not always be accurate or reliable)
+- Provides quick access to user forums on a wide variety of topics related to bariatric surgery (because some forums are user-led, keep in mind that the information may not always be accurate or reliable)

 - Shares information about hydration, which is one of the biggest challenges after bariatric surgery